JanelleG51/odds---ends/README.md

 ## Checkout Page
 From the [Checkout Page](https://odds-and-ends.herokuapp.com/checkout/) user's can:
-- Checkout as guest is they are not registered user's
+- Checkout as a guest if they are not registered user's
 - **Create an Account** or **Login**
 - Enter their Name, Email and Delivery details
 - Use the delivery details stored in their profile if they are a registered user
 - If the user is not ready to pay they have the option to **Adjust Bag**
 - When they are ready to pay they can **Complete Order** and their payment is processed using Stripe payment service provider

-Toast notifications are received for each step and on conmpletion the user is redirected to the **Checkout Success** page, which contains a summary of their order and a confirmation email is sent.
+Toast notifications are received for each step and on completion the user is redirected to the **Checkout Success** page, which contains a summary of their order and a confirmation email is sent.

 ## Profile Page